 When you’re first learning about Agile, it can feel a lot like standing behind the glass at the ice cream parlor.
 There are so many flavors to choose from, each with their own methods and practices.
 From rocky road to rum raisin, SAFe to Kanban, the choices can be daunting.
 Just like all ice cream is made up of cream and sugar, so do all prescriptive flavors of agile have values in common.
 Understanding and implementing these values is the key to a smooth agile transition.
 More so than picking the most optimal flavor.
 Let's take a look at what those fundamental ingredients are of what it truly means to be Agile.

 For the uninitiated, wrapping your head around all of this - as well as understanding how to implement this with your team - can be a bit daunting.
 Rest assured, you have come to the right place.
-At Pivotal, we have built our business on ensuring successful digital transformations.
+At VMware Tanzu (formerly known as Pivotal), we have built our business on ensuring successful digital transformations.
 This includes not only getting teams access to the right tools but more importantly to the right practices, as well as coaching leaders (live sessions at SpringOne Platform!) on how to scale these Agile teams to the rest of the organization.

 Facilitate Open Communication